VENUS BAY BEACHFRONT TOURIST PARK

 From our absolute beachfront location you can explore the Talia Caves, Mt Camel Beach, Port Kenny, Weyland Peninsula, Lake Newland Conservation Park and much more.

-Renowned for fishing, water sports, 4-wheel driving, abundant wildlife, spectacular clifftop scenery and magnificent sunsets, Venus Bay in South Australia is a favourite holiday destination for all generations.
+Renowned for fishing, water sports, 4-wheel driving, abundant wildlife, spectacular clifftop scenery and magnificent sunsets, Venus Bay in South Australia is a beautiful town and favourite holiday destination for all generations.

-With budget, ensuite, deluxe and beachside cabins as well as a range of powered sites and beachfront sites for caravans, motorhomes and RV’s, take advantage of our affordable boat hire, camp kitchen, BBQ’s and kiosk.
+With budget, ensuite, deluxe and beachfront cabins and a range of powered sites and beachfront sites for caravans, motorhomes and RV’s, take advantage of our affordable boat hire, camp kitchen, BBQ’s and kiosk.

 Relax and enjoy the fresh sea breezes, explore the endless sand dunes, scenic trails, calm bay water activities or take the road behind town to the nearby cliffs for a spectacular view of the southern ocean.

 We’re located right on the beach, just 45 minutes north of Elliston, and 1 hour south of Streaky Bay.
-Pet friendly sites available.
+Offering Pet friendly sites and a pet friendly cabin.
 Book Online today.